code-423n4/docs/awarding/incentive-model-and-awards/README.md

 `High Risk Shares: 10 * (0.9 ^ (findingCount - 1)) / findingCount`

 FindingCount represents the number of findings for a same specific bug.
-Please note that findings with partial credit as still counter as 1 finding in the algorithm
+Please note that findings with partial credit as still count as 1 finding in the algorithm

 During awarding, each share is redeemed for: `pot / number of shares`.